Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

 3. Try a newly created Custom Socket:

-    To list a Custom Sockets, do:
+    To list Custom Sockets, do:

         syncano sockets list